Now it’s easy to start your program…

 Convenient.
 TeleClinic coaching is convenient for you and for your start-up team.
 There’s no travel to a distant seminar.
 There’s no lost-time traveling and staying overnight.
 There’s no rigid scheduling you and your associates have to comply with.
 With the Great Idea TeleClinic coaching to start or re-start your employee suggestion program, you arrange the times for the tele-conference sessions that fit your schedule.

 Low-cost.
 TeleClinic coaching is low-cost.
 You pay one low fee for up to six hours of tele-coaching, divided into three to four (more if necessary) tele-conference calls.
-Included in the low fee you will receive the IdeaTracker Kit which includes The Complete Suggestion Program Made Easy manual along with the IdeaTracker software.
+Included in the low fee you will receive the IdeaTracker Kit which includes The Complete Suggestion Program Made Easy manual.
 Plus…for the one low fee, you can have your team gather around a speaker phone and all participate in the TeleClinic coaching…at no additional cost.

 Personalized.
 You will receive a Step-by-Step Action Outline.
 During the TeleClinic sessions the coaching and guidance on all of the essential steps and decisions is tailored to your own business or organization.